Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Empirical Study

-Transition matrix of the residuals is shown in Table \ref{transition}.
-Regime 2 which corresponds higher volatility has a lower self-transition probability.
+The transition matrix of the innovations is presented in Table \ref{transition}.
+The self-transition probability in two regimes are close, and both are high.

-We also provide the denoised correlation matrices of stdMNTS residuals in 2 regimes in Table \ref{correlation}.
-Since there are 2 regimes identified in this period, we stack the upper tridiagonal part of the matrix with elements in the 1st regime and the lower tridiagonal part with the 2nd together for easier comparison.
-We find that the residuals have distinctively different correlation matrices in 2 regimes, validating the regime switching assumption.
-The residuals are highly correlated in the 2nd regime that corresponds to more volatile periods.
+We also provide the denoised correlation matrices of stdMNTS innovations in two~regimes in Table \ref{correlation}.
+Since there are two regimes identified in this period, we combine the two correlation matrices for easier comparison.
+The upper triangle of the matrix is the upper triangle of correlation matrix in regime $1$, while the lower triangle of the matrix is the lower triangle of correlation matrix in regime $2$.
+We find that the innovations have distinctively different correlation matrices in two regimes, validating the regime-switching assumption.
+The innovations are highly correlated in regime $2$, which corresponds to more volatile periods.